1 (205) 386-6182 info@fertilizerforless.com

 A basket of partially rotten tomatoes

 Fortunately, there are a few steps you can take to prevent blossom end rot.
 The most important thing is to make sure your tomatoes get enough water.
-Water your plants deeply and consistently, and make sure the soil is evenly moist.
+Water your plants deeply and consistently and make sure the soil is evenly moist.
 You should also make sure your soil is not too acidic or too alkaline.
 A soil test kit can help you determine the pH level of your soil.
 Finally, mulching your plants can help keep the soil temperature consistent and prevent rapid fluctuations.

 Tips for Creating an Environment Conducive to Preventing Blossom End Rot in Tomatoes